drifter-handbook/drifter-handbook.github.io/_posts/2016-01-6-Drifters-Shield.md

 ### Effect
+DEFIANCE: When your AC reduces an enemy's attack to 0, deals a portion of the unblockable damage back to the attacker.

 Steadfast (Lv 3):
 As an action, the bearer can activate a special "shield" stance.
 This stance adds +3 to the user's AC, and the user can share their AC with two adjacent person/object for a turn of combat.
 The user cannot lose their shield in this state.